vectorderivative/QueryCSelector/README.md

 QueryCSelector
 ==============

-Simple implementation for a querySelector function for XML documents.
+Simple C# implementation for a querySelector JQuery-ish function for XML documents.

 ```C#
 QuerySelector QS = New QuerySelector();